How to Pack Your Stuff for Storage

 - Use sticker labels to help organize your totes and bins if you’d rather not permanently mark them with markers.

 Let’s begin with packing tape.
-If you’ve ever looked at all the options out there for tape - we mean really looked - then you may share in our overwhelm at just how many tape options there are out there.
+If you’ve ever looked at all the options out there for tape, then you may share in our overwhelm at just how many tape options there are out there.
 Let’s keep it simple: don’t use tape that is not meant for packing boxes!
 That means don’t use shipping tape, electrical tape, gaffer’s tape, duct tape, or scotch tape.

 As for cushioning your stuff for storage, gather a variety of different packing materials to suit the individual needs of different types of items.
 Here’s a rundown.